nwstephens/triton-xgboost/README.md

 ## Triton container

-Pull the Triton container (v22.03) from NGC and run it as a service.
+The Triton container (v22.03) on NGC will serve models in the model repository.

 ```
 sudo docker pull nvcr.io/nvidia/tritonserver:22.03-py3